yashkgp/AutoText-Summary/README.md

 # AutoText-Summary
-Provides small summary of a large text document
+Automates the process of Summarization of a large text document .